 What is Flannel?

-A heavyweight green-and-navy flannel shirt worn open over a plain white tee, with dark selvedge jeans and leather work boots — a relaxed weekend look that transitions easily to a casual dinner.
+A green-and-navy buffalo plaid flannel shirt, worn open over a white tee, with dark selvedge jeans, a tan leather belt, and brown work boots — the essential casual fall uniform.

 How TRY helps